Dinergo/space-x/README.md

 ## 📫&nbsp; Have a question?
 Want to chat?
 Ran into a problem?

-We are happy answer your questions via [GitHub Discussions] sdlkdslmskdsq
+We are happy to answer your questions via [GitHub Discussions] sdlkdslmskdsq

 ## 🤝&nbsp; Found a bug?
 Missing a specific feature?

 Feel free to **file a new issue** with a respective title and description on the the [GIT LINK APP] repository.
-If you already found a solution to your problem, **we would love to review your pull request**!
+If you already found a solution to your problem, **we would love to review your pull request**! :octocat:

-## ✅&nbsp; Requirements

-Our App requires a kdjslkqjkdlsjqkdjsqkjkldsjqkdjskjlsdq

 ## 📘&nbsp; License